 2. Identity & Access Governance

 SaaS security doesn’t stop at the app itself.
 Users play a crucial role in creating a secure SaaS ecosystem.
-Identity & access governance help security teams manage these users and their access by providing security teams with consolidated visibility of user accounts, permissions, and privileged activities.
+Identity & access governance help security teams manage users and their access by providing security teams with consolidated visibility of human and non-human user accounts, permissions, and privileged activities.
 This allows security teams to identify privileged users, trim permissions to the right level of access, and thoroughly deprovision users when needed.

 3. Device-to-SaaS Risk Management